GDTReddit/GDT-Guide/README.md

-# guide-data
+# GDT Guide
-Raw and formatted data for the Game Dev Tycoon guide (Work in progress)
+Raw and formatted data for the Game Dev Tycoon guide

+## You can view this guide at [UnMarkDocs](https://gdtguide.unmarkdocs.co/DOCS)